Transverse Sensitivity Scale of Photons

 [6] R. P. Feynman, QED: The Strange Theory of Light and Matter, Princeton (1985).
 Popular explanation of quantum electrodynamics.

-[7] P. Grangier et al., "Experimental evidence for photon anticorrelation," Europhysics Letters (1986).
-Key single-photon experiment.
+[7] P. Grangier, G. Roger, and A. Aspect, “Experimental evidence for photon anticorrelation,” Europhysics Letters (1986).
+Key single-photon experiment cited in Section 7.1.

 [8] L. Mandel and E. Wolf, Optical Coherence and Quantum Optics, Cambridge (1995).
 Comprehensive treatment of coherence.